Dr M Cecilia Gonzalez Corcia

 I contributed to several Journal with an extensive list of publications, and as editorial reviewer.

-Consultant in Paediatric Cardiology at Royal Bristol Hospital for Children.
-Lead of the Team of Paediatric Electrophysiology.
+Consultant in Paediatric Cardiology, Royal Bristol Hospital for Children

 I enjoy spending my spare time with my husband and three young children, discovering ancient sites in the beautiful British countryside.